doctrine/orm/en/reference/faq.rst

 in the code before calling ``$em->flush()`` if you know that unique constraint failures can occur.

-In `Symfony 2 <http://www.symfony.com>`_ for example there is a Unique Entity Validator to achieve this task.
+In `Symfony2 <http://www.symfony.com>`_ for example there is a Unique Entity Validator to achieve this task.

 For collections you can check with ``$collection->contains($entity)`` if an entity is already